 • Food for wildlife: If you have wildlife in your area, such as squirrels or deer, they may enjoy the leftover cooked corn cobs.
 Place the cobs in a safe spot away from your home and observe the animals as they munch on the delicious treat.

-See also How long to cook hog jowl in air fryer
+See also What pan to cook lasagna in

 Next time you have leftover cooked corn cobs, consider one of these options instead of throwing them away.
 Not only will you be reducing waste, but you will also be benefiting the environment and the creatures that inhabit it.